-The WHO’s 2018 International Health Regulations (IHR) Joint External Evaluating (JEE) found that Rwanda had a high level of capacity in the technical areas of immunization, national laboratory testing system, real-time surveillance, emergency response operations, linking public health and security authorities, and risk communication [131].
+The WHO’s Joint External Evaluation (JEE) of the International Health Regulations (IHR) capacities in 2018 found that Rwanda had a high level of capacity in the technical areas of immunization, national laboratory testing system, real-time surveillance, emergency response operations, linking public health and security authorities, and risk communication [131].
 This is mainly because Rwanda has prioritized the establishment of a national laboratory network, an electric disease surveillance system, and national preparedness plans for communicable diseases.
 In order to ensure effective surveillance and response to infectious diseases, the MoH launched a paper-based surveillance system in 1998 and an electronic disease surveillance response system in 2013 to more accurately track and report cases in real time, which allows for swift response, if necessary [130].
 The eIDSR system was also integrated into the District Health Information Software (DHIS-2), which facilitated disease surveillance being a routine practice across all the public health facilities in the country.
-Staff at district hospitals and health centers enter data into the system for 24 diseases and when the number of cases for a specific disease reaches a certain threshold, it automatically sends an outbreak alert to hospitals and health centers.
 The eIDSR system has several important capabilities, including contact tracing, real-time data analysis, tracking lab testing, and outbreak monitoring [130].

-Like Viet Nam, much of Rwanda’s response mechanisms is also a by-product of years of engagement with global health organizations.
+Like Viet Nam amd Nigeria, much of Rwanda’s response mechanisms is also a by-product of years of engagement with global health organizations.
 For instance, the US Centers for Disease Control and Prevention (CDC) has been working with Rwanda since 2000, providing guidance on their national HIV response program and more broadly on laboratory systems strengthening, infectious disease surveillance, and monitoring and evaluation [132].
-Additionally, despite the many strengths of preparedness in Rwanda, the IHR-JEE review highlighted the need to improve upon the existing One Health framework, establish formal agreements between ministries to create a mechanism to share staff, and strengthen the existing training for health security [131].
+Additionally, despite the many strengths of preparedness in Rwanda, the IHR-JEE review highlighted the need to improve upon the existing One Health framework, a multisectoral approach to tackle broad public health issues through the collaboration between human-, animal-, and food-sector, establish formal agreements between ministries to create a mechanism to share staff, and strengthen the existing training for health security [131].

 Response to COVID-19